-The Contraband Exhibit showcases "the craftiness and creativeness of inmates," evident in many improvised knives, pry bars, and lifelike guns.
+The Contraband Exhibit showcases "the craftiness and creativeness of inmates," evident in many improvised knives, pry bars, and guns.
+Three revolvers, carved from wood in 1964, look so real that most visitors don't realize they're fake.
 Also here is a ball made out of slivers of compressed paint, the size of a baseball, that was dropped into a sock and used as a weapon (lead-based paint is heavy); and a boot worn by prisoner Charles Harrelson -- Woody's dad -- with a hollowed-out heel in which he smuggled drugs.

 An exhibit devoted to other notable prisoners includes a pistol found in the bullet-ridden death car of Bonnie & Clyde, but most of it is given over to lesser-known convicts such as Candy Barr (an exotic dancer) and Annie Williams, who cut up her two kids and hid the body parts in her freezer.

 The prison hardware exhibit is fairly routine -- an old ball and chain, padlocks, handcuffs -- but it goes on to explain that in former years Texas prisons would reduce their overcrowding, and make a tidy profit, by leasing convicts to private industry.
 Prisoners were not happy with this arrangement and would sometimes cut off their fingers, hands, and feet -- and even blind themselves -- to avoid working in the lease camps, where they were often punished with whippings from something called the "bat" -- also on display.